cryptonative-ch/mesa-point-dutch-resolver-py/README.md

 3 tokens for $2 each, price to pay is $6, $0.6 back
 3 tokens for $2 each, price to pay is $6, $0 back
 ```
+6. Result: 10 tokens for $2 each results in raised capital of $20

 # Drawback